Paid online surveys attract many people since it’s an easy way to make money online.

 - Cash – Straight to your PayPal or a bank account

 - Points – You can use these points to buy stuff from the survey site’s store, or convert into cash

 - Gift cards – If you love shopping online and prefer to be paid with Amazon gift cards or other types of online gift cards, some survey sites provide this option.

 - App store credits – Maybe you’re just answering surveys because you need extra cash for your games and apps.
 If this is the case, you can actually get paid with Google Play credits.

 How to Make Paid Online Surveys Worth It

-There are literally hundreds of survey sites around and they’re not built equally.
+There are literally hundreds of survey sites around, but they’re not built equally.

-Doing this saves you a lot of time and headache that scammy survey sites may bring.
+Doing this saves you a lot of time and headaches that scammy survey sites may bring.